CodeGuy5280/Code-Generator/README.md

 ### Pseudo Code:

 -randomChar generator of the arrays,
--create function for generate password promps and confirms, -go through truthee/falsee statements for questions, -you have to parse int use && + char length to concatinate strings. .concat can be used -add event listeners for the buton,
+-create function for generate password prompts and confirms, -go through truthee/falsee statements for questions, -you have to parse int use && + char length to concatinate strings. .concat can be used -add event listeners for the buton,